geekcomputers/Python/nodepad/README.md

 ### Usage

 First of all you must click on the **tab Create** then on the button **Create** for creating a new note management.
 You add new notes over the tab Add and displays the notes over the tab display.
-In the display-tab you must type the title of the note that you will find.
+In the display-tab you must type the title or a keyword of the note that you will find.

 ### How it looks like?